-Alien TV series: What we know so far
+Alien TV series: What we know so far about the FX, Hulu and Disney+ shows

 Hawley also revealed that there will be themes of class and equality, with the aliens attacking upper-class, corporate victims, while lower-class marines are the ones sent to sort it out.

-There has been some internet backlash to the concept, with fans complaining that it strays too far from the original Alien movies.
-They would rather have a more traditional Alien series set in space.

-The show is being made for the FX channel in the States with its head, John Landgraf, claiming in February 2022 that there have been five scripts written so far.
+The show is being made for the FX channel in the States with its head, John Landgraf, revealing during the Television Critics Association winter tour late last year that all scripts have been written and filming will start later in 2023.
+Production will ramp up as soon as Hawley finishes his work on the fifth season of Fargo, he said.

-Filming was originally planned to start this year (2022) for a 2023 release.

 Ridley Scott's Alien TV series

-A more recent report, published by Giant Freakin Robot, claims that the original director of Alien, Ridley Scott, has decided to make his own Alien TV series too - this time for Hulu.
+In addition to the FX series, a report published by Giant Freakin Robot in the summer of 2022 claimed that the original director of Alien, Ridley Scott, has decided to make his own Alien TV show too - this time for Hulu.

-We'll be honest, this sounds a little far-fetched, especially as both Hulu and FX are owned by Disney and it seems unlikely the corporation would want two rival shows being made under the same overall umbrella, but hey it's not totally inconceivable.
+However, this sounds a little far-fetched to us, especially as both Hulu and FX are owned by Disney, and it seems unlikely the corporation would want two rival shows being made under the same overall umbrella.
+The rumour has also gone quiet of late, and Scott is heavily tipped to be a producer on Hawley's show.

-What's more, the Scott version is said to be set in space - which will be better received by the fans worried about Hawley's vision.

-Ridley Scott is also reportedly writing and directing "many episodes" of the additional series himself, which will also excite the fanbase.

-Maybe, this extra series is being designed to run after the FX equivalent, even tie-in with it?
+Maybe this extra series is being designed to run after the FX equivalent though, even tie-in with it?
 Or maybe Disney wants an Alien / Predator cinematic universe much like it has with Marvel and Star Wars?
-That would make more sense certainly.
+That would make sense but we doubt any decisions will be made until the FX show is in the can at the very least.

 Where can you watch the Alien TV series?

 The confirmed Alien TV series (Hawley's) will air on FX in the US.
-That will likely put it on Disney+ in the UK, considering other FX channels shows debut on the streaming platform under its Star banner.
+That will likely put it on Disney+ in the UK, considering other FX shows debut on the streaming platform under its Star banner.

 The rumoured second Alien TV series is reportedly planned for Hulu, which also places it on the radar of Disney+ outside the States.